 Consider these three factors: your risk tolerance, the types of stocks you focus on, and the relative size of your initial position.
 And once you’ve decided on your loss limit, stick to it!
-We know that cutting losses short is the rule that investors follow the least.
+We know that cutting stock market losses short is the rule that investors follow the least.
 After researching a company’s fundamentals, analyzing a chart to see if the stock is under accumulation and actually making the purchase, investors are understandably hesitant to simply dump their shares a few weeks later, for any reason.

 Even worse, some investors will cut their losses short only to see the stock thumb its nose at them and work its way higher.
-Eventually, though, those investors who don’t cut their losses short are doomed to own a couple of stocks that literally fall off a cliff.
+Eventually, though, those investors who don’t cut their stock market losses short are doomed to own a couple of stocks that literally fall off a cliff.
 And that’s not what you want!

 Thus, we can sum up this entire lesson in one sentence: Cut your losses short!

 To receive more guidance on investing, consider joining Cabot Growth Investor, our flagship advisory.
 We will not only help you select the best stocks, but also provide you with all the necessary education to make better investing decisions.
 Get more details here.

 *This post was originally published in 2016 and is periodically updated.